RunAtTekky/RunAtWebsite/content/post/open-localhost-on-mobile.md

 What if there was a simple way of opening the `localhost` on your mobile device.
 Today we will learn how to do that.

+## TL;DR (Too Long; Didn't Read)
+Run your application on `localhost:PORT` on your computer

+Find your computer's `IP address` by `ip address | grep "inet " | grep -v 127.0.0.1` command

+On your mobile phone visit the `IPaddress:PORT` of your computer using the browser.

 ## Solution
 Run your application server on `localhost:port`
 You can do this however you want.
 I'm using `live-server` program which I installed using `npm`.